These Savory Lemon Rosemary Scones are fragrant from fresh rosemary and lemon. They have a tender crumb and delicious buttery flavor.

 - Egg Wash - For the egg wash, you will need one large egg (room temperature) and a dash of water or cream.

-In a large bowl, whisk together the all-purpose flour, baking powder, granulated sugar, salt, and Parmesan cheese.
+Whisk together the all-purpose flour, baking powder, granulated sugar, salt, and Parmesan cheese in a large bowl.
 Stir in the rosemary and lemon zest until well incorporated.

-- After brushing the rosemary scones with egg wash, sprinkle each with a little Parmesan cheese for an extra oomph of flavor and beautiful crust.
+- After brushing the rosemary scones with egg wash, sprinkle each with a bit of Parmesan cheese for an extra oomph of flavor and a beautiful crust.

-- You can use straight heavy cream instead of egg wash to brush atop the scones too.
+- You can use straight heavy cream instead of egg wash to brush atop the scones.

 What to Serve with Scones

 - Softened Butter or Cream Cheese - Slather these beautifully fragrant scones with softened butter or cream cheese.

 - Soup - These savory lemon rosemary scones are fantastic with soup, especially with lemon flavor.